NHSDigital/bcss-playwright/docs/utility-guides/ScreeningSubjectPageSearcher.md

 1. It starts off by navigating to the main menu if not already on this page.
 This is done to ensure that this can be called from any page
 2. Once on the main menu it navigates to the screening subject search page
-3. From here it fills in the nhs number filter field with the supplied nhs number and chooses the whole area database as the search area option
+3. From here it fills in the NHS number filter field with the supplied NHS number and chooses the whole area database as the search area option
 4. It then clicks the search button
 5. Once the subject is returned, it then verifies that the latest event status matches the supplied event status

-### Search subject by nhs number
+### Search subject by NHS number

 This searches for a subject by their NHS Number

 #### Arguments

-- `page`:
-  - Type: `Page`
-  - This is the playwright page object which is used to tell playwright what page the test is currently on
 - `nhs_no`:
   - Type: `str`
-  - This is the subject's nhs number.
+  - This is the subject's NHS number.
 For example: 123 456 7890

 #### How This Function Works

 1. It starts off by clicking on the **Clear filters** button to remove any persisting filters
-2. It then fills in the nhs number filter field with the supplied nhs number and clicks the search button
+2. It then fills in the NHS number filter field with the supplied NHS number and clicks the search button

 ### Search subject by surname